kairichard/kairichardkoenig.de/content/blog/deploy-terraform-remote-state-with-github-action/index.md

 Do you want to proceed? (y/n)
 {{< / highlight >}}

 Follow the instructions and paste the token into the command line.
 So far so good, we are setup.
-Now we are good to go and build our first terraform infrastructure.
+Now we are good to go and build our first Terraform infrastructure.

-#### Step 2 - Create your terraform plan
+#### Step 2 - Create your Terraform plan
-We are going to use a very simple terraform plan to demonstrate this setup - for more information on what can be done with terraform checkout the [guides](https://learn.hashicorp.com/terraform).
+We are going to use a very simple Terraform plan to demonstrate this setup - for more information on what can be done with Terraform checkout the [guides](https://learn.hashicorp.com/terraform).
 {{< highlight bash  >}}
 > mkdir terraform-github-actions
 > cd !$
 > vi infrastructure.tf
 {{< / highlight >}}

-Next we are going to tell terraform to use a remote backed to manage the state of our infrastructure.
+Next we are going to tell Terraform to use a remote backed to manage the state of our infrastructure.

 {{< highlight terraform  >}}
 terraform {